navin-moorthy/navin-moorthy.github.io/content/blog/complete-react-developer-in-2019/index.md

 ### 25. Fetching Content

-_Learned about fetching JSON content from JSON Placeholder and update the state_
+🌟*Learned about fetching JSON content from JSON Placeholder and update the state*

 `src/App.js`